airbytehq/airbyte/docs/integrations/sources/7shifts.md

 | `access_token` | `string` | Access Token.
 Access token to use for authentication.
 Generate it in the 7shifts Developer Tools. |  |
 | `start_date` | `string` | Start date.  |  |

+Generate an Access Token by navigating to "Company Settings", then "Developer Tools".
+Under the Access Token Section click "Create Access Token".
+See [here](https://developers.7shifts.com/reference/authentication#creating-access-tokens) for more details.

 ## Streams
 | Stream Name | Primary Key | Pagination | Supports Full Sync | Supports Incremental |
 |-------------|-------------|------------|---------------------|----------------------|